LukeGrahamLandry/franca/backend/README.md

 - arm abi fixes
   - respect the platform register (it gets zeroed when you context switch on macos).
   - large FHA (ie. struct of 4 doubles)
-- added a non-portable syscall instruction. it handles calling convention differences but you must use the correct magic numbers for the target os/architecture/version.
-  - WIP: you can't access carry flag (for error on macos)
-- added a conditional select instruction
 - Removed support for thread locals.
 Franca achieves an equivilent by passing around an implicit env parameter.
 - Removed support for custom section names.